pandeypearl/alx-backend-python/0x01-python_async_function/README.md

 # 0x01.
 Python - Async
 Introduction to Python async covering the following:

-x async and await syntax
++ async and await syntax
-x How to execute an async program with asyncio x How to run concurrent coroutines x How to create asyncio tasks x How to use the random module
++ How to execute an async program with asyncio
++ How to run concurrent coroutines
++ How to create asyncio tasks
++ How to use the random module

 ## Tasks